youheekil/Udacity-mlops/README.md

 ## Program Details

-During the program, we completed four courses with four projects.
-Each course had different aim and technologies used - [Certification](https://www.udacity.com/course/machine-learning-dev-ops-engineer-nanodegree--nd0821).
+During the program, we completed four courses with four projects ([Certification](https://www.udacity.com/course/machine-learning-dev-ops-engineer-nanodegree--nd0821)).

 The program was extraordinary great, providing handful hands-on projects with the detailed and accurate human feedback.
 MLOps was whole different world and opened my eyes to the world of DevOps and machine learning in production level.

+Each course had different aim and technologies used.
 The most important thing the program emphasized was clean code principes, such as refactoring, handling errors, unit-testing, logging, and addressing.

 ---